drone1/alt/README.md

 ## Display language
 ALT CLI itself has been localized so you can use it many languages.
 For non-English languages, you can set the display language with the `ALT_LANGUAGE` environment variable.
-Please feel free to submit an issue or a PR if you'd like to add another language.
+Please feel free to submit an issue if you do not see your preferred language.

 ## Config file
 [_optional_] You can create a config file.
 By default, `ALT` will search the output directory for `config.json`, but you can specify a path directly using